Vascular Ring Program Overview

 What Is a Vascular Ring?

 A vascular ring occurs when the aorta and its branching blood vessels are improperly formed, causing compression of the trachea and esophagus.
 Vascular rings occur in approximately 1 in 2,500 births, with a higher prevalence in boys.
-Vascular rings are usually isolated, but can also happen with other congenital heart defects.
-Some patients may have associated with genetic conditions, the most common of which is 22q11 deletion syndrome (aka DiGeorge syndrome).
+They are usually isolated, but can also happen with other congenital heart defects.
+Some patients may have associated genetic conditions, the most common of which is 22q11 deletion syndrome (also known as DiGeorge syndrome).

-- Double aortic arch: It happens when there are two separate aortic arches, one on the right and one on the left.
-The two arches wrap around each side of the trachea and esophagus.
+- Double aortic arch: Two separate aortic arches (right and left) wrap around each side of the trachea and esophagus.

-- Right aortic arch with aberrant left subclavian artery: This type of vascular ring happens when the aortic arch is on the right side of the chest, but the left subclavian artery comes out of the aorta from behind and is attached by a left-sided ligament that surrounds the trachea and esophagus, potentially squeezing them.
+- Right aortic arch with aberrant left subclavian artery: The aortic arch is on the right side of the chest, but the left subclavian artery arises behind it and is connected by a left-sided ligament, potentially compressing the trachea and esophagus.

 Symptoms & Diagnosis

 A child may or may not have symptoms depending on how tight the vascular ring is around the trachea and esophagus.
-Some children and adults may have no symptoms of heart problems at all.
-Other children may have symptoms due to the airway or esophagus being compressed by the vascular ring.
+Some children and adults may have no symptoms at all.
+Others may have symptoms due to airway or esophageal compression.

 - Difficulty breathing